Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Fishing PFDs recommended for flatwater paddling are best when float tube fishing.
 The extra pockets in them are an important feature!
 There just aren’t many storage areas on a float tube.

 P.S.
 The Kokatat also has a Leviathan PFD specifically designed for women.

 Float Tube Fins, much like swimming flippers, propel you and your fishing float tube through the water.

 The right fin will make a huge difference in your happiness when float tube fishing.
 Don’t skimp on quality and comfort here!

-Consider a pair of Outcast Power Kick Fins with Kicker Keepers from Backcountry.
+Consider a pair of Outcast Power Kick Fins with Kicker Keepers.
 They have a unique V-shaped blade to provide better acceleration for powering float tubes and personal pontoon boats through the water with minimal effort.
 Just strap them over your wading boots to stealthily maneuver your tube.

 Consider a lanyard of some sort for your fins if they don’t come with Kicker Keepers.